Warsaw Stock Exchange: Duchy of Warsaw

-In 1808 the Duchy of Warsaw adopted the Napoleonic code including the Code de Commerce.
+In 1808, the Duchy of Warsaw adopted the Napoleonic Code including the Code de Commerce.
 The Code de Commerce also regulated stock exchange law and there were efforts made to establish a state-organized exchange on the basis of this code in Warsaw.
 However, due to the Napoleonic Wars and the Congress of Vienna, the plans had to be postponed.

 Congress Poland

 The first state-organized exchange in Poland, the Warsaw Mercantile Exchange (Giełda Kupiecka w Warszawie), was established in Warsaw by a decree of viceregent Grand Duke Constantine Romanov dated 12 May 1817.
 The first trading took place in the Old Town Hall on 16 May 1817 and moved in the same year to the Saxon Palace as the Old Town Hall was destroyed in the same year.
 Exchange trading in securities also was held in the trading house Marywil but were moved to the house of building of the Polish Central Bank in 1828 and to the building of the Financial Commission and Confraternity Harmonia in 1876, before in 1877 the Warsaw Mercantile Exchange moved into its own building at the Saxon Garden.

 The Warsaw Mercantile Exchange grew rapidly.
 The number of brokers doubled between 1817 and 1822.
 In the first half of the 19th century mainly bills, debentures and bonds were traded, while share trading on a broader scale developed in the second half of that century.
 The first public security to be traded on the Warsaw Mercantile Exchange was the debentures of Towarzystwo Kredytowe Ziemskie issued in 1826.
 The first shares admitted to trading were issued by railroad companies in the 1840s.
 Until 1853 trading sessions were twice a week between 1pm and 2pm.
 In 1873 a new, more liberal, stock exchange act was passed, separating the trade in securities and commodities.
 A separate Warsaw Commodities Exchange was founded in 1874.
-Central Europe was subject to a big bull market after the Prussian-Franco War of 1870–1871, followed by a harsh crash starting at the Vienna Stock Exchange in the later 1870s.
-However, the Warsaw Mercantile Exchange constantly grew until the First World War.
-In 1915 Warsaw was occupied by German and Austrian forces and the exchange was closed down during the later years of the war.
+Central Europe was subject to a big bull market after the Franco-Prussian War of 1870–1871, followed by a harsh crash starting at the Vienna Stock Exchange in the later 1870s.
+However, the Warsaw Mercantile Exchange constantly grew until World War I. On August 4, 1914, the Warsaw Stock Exchange was closed and was reactivated only on January 2, 1921.
+It operated under the name of "The Warsaw Money Exchange" and was based in Królewska Street.